Watch the Work, Not the Workers with Flow Metrics

 Guidelines or SLAs: Some scatterplots also include horizontal lines representing certain service level agreements (SLAs) or target cycle times, making it easier to see how many items met or exceeded these expectations.

-Work Item Age- Ageing Work-in-progress Report:
+Work Item Age- Ageing Work-In-Progress Report:

-From an operational standpoint, the Ageing WIP report is instrumental in upholding the health and efficiency of a workflow.
-It is a preventive measure against the stagnation of tasks, ensuring continuous and smooth workflow.
-When work items are identified as ageing or delayed, it prompts a review and potentially an adjustment of the workflow or the allocation of resources.
+From an operational standpoint, the Ageing WIP report is instrumental in maintaining the health and efficiency of a workflow.
+It is a preventive measure against task stagnation, ensuring a continuous and smooth workflow.
+When work items are identified as ageing or delayed, they prompt a review and potentially an adjustment of the workflow or the allocation of resources.

 This proactive approach to managing work in progress is essential not only for maintaining pace and efficiency but also for enhancing the overall effectiveness of the team or studio.
 By ensuring that potential problems are identified and addressed promptly, the Ageing WIP report plays a crucial role in fostering a culture of continuous improvement and efficiency in the workflow, which is central to optimising value delivery.